ls1intum/tum-apply/docs/testing/testing-guide.md

 ## Client-Side Testing (Angular + Jest)

-Client tests are powered by **Jest** and run independently from the backend:
+Client tests are powered by **Jest** and run independently from the server:

 ```bash
 ./npmw test